PoignardAzur/poignardazur.github.io/_posts/2023-09-05-convert-wiki-post-mortem.md

 ---
 layout: post
-title: When to not use Rust - post-mortem on my wiki converter project
+title: Leaving one's comfort zone - post-mortem on my wiki converter project
 ---

 This article is a post-mortem on a small project I've been working on for the past few months.